ilia2108/BotFrameworkDemo/readme.md

 # Conclusion
-To sum it all up, this demo shows the basic chat-bot with serverless backend in Azure Logic App that can be deployed to Azure.
+To sum it all up, this demo shows the basic chat-bot that can be deployed to Azure.
 In case of any issues, suggestions or questions don't hesitate to email ilia.ryabukhin@studentpartner.com or write me in Telegram (@ilia_2108).